cncf/techdocs/analyses/0012-TUF/analysis.md

 ### Summary of issues

-- Information is repeated throughout the site.
-For example, the TUF Specification file has been referenced in more than one page.
+- Information is repeated is several pages of the website.
+For example, the TUF Specification file is referenced in more than one page.
 Some pages can be consolidated into others.

 - The website content needs restructuring to align sections with sub-sections related to their use case.
 For example, information in the sections should